elloGarrett/wedding_website/README.md

 ## Overview

-This web application was built as a means for inviting guests to my wedding.
+This [web application](https://garrett-and-claire.com/rsvp) was built as a means for inviting guests to my wedding.

 Guests are able to obtain wedding details, RSVP, view photos of my fiancé and me, view the wedding party, and have access to the registry.

-This is still a WIP!

 ## Developement Details